Charts and components

 Data model defaults (meta)

-Some formatting can be defined at the data model level using meta.
+You can also define the above properties directly at the data model level using meta.

 Example